 In 2016, Rev Soja Bewarang came to Dublin to speak at Church in Chains’ annual conference.

-(Christian Association of Nigeria, Christian Solidarity Worldwide, International Christian Concern, Morning Star News, Nigeria Social Violence Project, Open Doors International, Release International, Voice of the Martyrs Canada, Washington Post, World Watch List, World Watch Monitor)
+(Christian Association of Nigeria, Christian Solidarity Worldwide, International Christian Concern, International Society for Civil Liberties and Rule of Law, Morning Star News, Nigeria Social Violence Project, Observatory of Religious Freedom in Africa report August 2024, Open Doors International, Release International, Stefano’s Foundation, Voice of the Martyrs Canada, Washington Post, World Watch List, World Watch Monitor)